xolvio/inverter/README.md

 Inverter
 ========

-A super simple and tiny client-side IoC container for Meteor.
+A super simple and tiny client-side IoC (Inversion of Control) container for Meteor.
 This package will help you write decoupled code which means reusable and testable.

 ##IoC for code reuse